-- a.
-The minimum lot area for an interior townhouse unit will be 200 m2 and 280 m2 for a corner lot; - b.
-The maximum height for a street townhouse will be 10.7 m: - c.
-The maximum number of townhouses in a consecutive row will be 6 units per block; - d.
-The minimum width of a townhouse unit will be 6.8 m; - e.
+- The minimum lot area for an interior townhouse unit a. will be 200 m2 and 280 m2 for a corner lot; - b.
+The maximum height for a street townhouse will be 10.7 m: - The maximum number of townhouses in a c. consecutive row will be 6 units per block; - d.
+The minimum width of a townhouse unit will be 6.8 - e.
 The minimum width of a lot will be 6.8 m for an interior lot and 9.8 m for a corner lot; - f.
-The minimum front yard setback for any unit will be 7.5 m;
+The minimum front yard setback for any unit will be - The maximum number of stairs to the front door of g. any unit will be 3 risers from the established grade;

-- g.
-The maximum number of stairs to the front door of any unit will be 3 risers from the established grade; - h.
+- h.
 Garages will not project beyond the main face of the dwelling unit.
 They may be flushed, recessed or located at the rear of the unit; - i.
 The garage of any townhouse unit will not be more than 50% of the width of the unit: - j.
-The driveway width of a townhouse unit will not be more than 50% of the front yard or 5.2 m whichever is smaller; - A minimum of 3.0 m will be required between blocks of units.
+The driveway width of a townhouse unit will not be more than 50% of the front yard or 5.2 m which ever is smaller: - A minimum of 3.0 m will be required between blocks k. of units.
 A minimum of 4.5 m will be required between blocks of units where a walkway is proposed; - I. Front to rear access to internal townhouse units will be provided through the individual unit.
-The interior design of the unit must ensure this can be accommodated: - m.
-The minimum rear yard setback of a street townhouse from a property line will be 7.5 m.
-Where a townhouse unit is accessed by a laneway, the minimum distance from the rear face of the garage to the rear face of the dwelling unit will be 7.5m;
+The interior design of the unit must ensure this can be accommodated: - The minimum rear yard setback of a street townhouse from a property line will be 7.5 m.
+Where a townhouse unit is accessed by a laneway, the minimum distance from the rear face of the garage to the rear face of the dwelling unit will be 7.5m; - n.
+End units that are exposed to a public road or park will be required to have upgraded elevations equal to the front of the unit; - The minimum landscape area of a street townhouse ο. dwelling will be 25% of the lot area; and p.
+Fencing requirements will be minimized with built form acting as the prominent feature along all frontages.
+All fencing is to be returned within a maximum of 3.0 m of the rear corner of the dwelling.

-Figure B8 - Example of street townhouses in Mississauga
+Figure B8 - Example of Street Townhouses in Mississauga